SIGCSE 2020 Session Chair Information

 Paper Session Chair Guidelines

-Each session consists of two or three 25-minute paper presentations.
+Each session consists of three 25-minute paper presentations.
 Each presentation is expected to last up to 20 minutes with 5 minutes for questions.

 Session Chair Responsibilities